LyMarco/MusicKickstarter/iteration-03.plan.md

  * Order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

- - We should have the ability to get lyrics suggestion based on a selected word
+ * (Goal) We should have the ability to get lyrics suggestion based on a selected word
-   - User highlights a word to have it selected
-   - User clicks on the question mark button to get suggestions for word from server
-   - Suggested words are displayed on the bar at the bottom of the screen

-##### Overflow from previous iteration

- * There should at least be a place for writing miscellaneous notes.
 	* (Tasks)
+   	* User highlights a word to have it selected
+   	* User clicks on the question mark button to get suggestions for word from server
+   	* Suggested words are displayed on the bar at the bottom of the screen

+ * (Goal) User can go to notes screen, create notes, and view contents of each note
+	* (Tasks)
 	* Allow a 2-dimensional notes interface
 		* That is, one page will contain Note Titles, while the second "layer" consists of pages with note contents

+ * (Goal) Saving text and audio
+	* (Tasks)
+	* Save and View multiple sets of lyrics
+	* Save and Play multiple recordings

+##### Overflow from previous iteration

+* Audio Playback
+	* Play back audio for multiple tracks
+	* Allow the user to dictate the name of the tracks recorded

 #### Artifacts